Self-Initiated Open World Learning for Autonomous AI Agents: An Example SOL System

-Although novelty detection~\cite{ouafae2020novelty} and incremental or continual learning have been studied widely~\cite{ChenAndLiubook2018,Parisi2019continual}, little work has been done to build a SiOWL system.
-Here we describe a dialogue system (called CML) that performs a simple SiOWL function continually by itself after the system has been deployed~\citep{mazumder2020application,liu2021lifelong}.
+Although novelty detection~\cite{yang2021generalized,pang2021deep} and incremental or continual learning~\cite{ChenAndLiubook2018,Parisi2019continual} have been studied widely, little work has been done to build a SOL system.
+Here we describe a dialogue system (called CML) that is based on the SOL framework and performs each function in SOL continually by itself after the system has been deployed~\citep{mazumder2020application,liu2021lifelong}.

 CML is an natural language interface like Amazon Alexa and Siri.
-Its performance task is to take a user command in natural language (NL) and perform the user requested API action in the underlying application.
+Its \textbf{\textit{performance task}} is to take a user command in natural language (NL) and perform the user requested API action in the underlying application.
 There is no support function in this application.
-The key issue is how to understand paraphrased NL commands from the user in order to map a user command to a system’s API call.
-Novelty equates to the system's failure in understanding a user command.
-The system has to learn this command.
-It first performs an interactive dialogue with the user to obtain the ground truth API action requested by the user to serve as a piece of training data.
-Consider the following example interaction.
-When the user issues the command ``\textit{turn off the light in the kitchen}'' not understood by the system, the system gives the user a list of \textit{top-k} predicted actions (see below) described in NL that it can take given the current system state, asking the user to select the most appropriate action from the provided list.
+The key issue is how to understand paraphrased NL commands from the user in order to map a user command to a system’s API call. \textit{\textbf{Novelty} }equates to the system's failure in understanding a user command.
+After the system automatically detects a novelty (a hard-to-understand user command), it will try to understand the command and also learn the command so that it will be able to understand it and related commands in the future.
+The novelty \textbf{\textit{characterization}} step of SOL here is to identify the part of the command that the system does not understand.
+Based on the characterization, the system \textbf{\textit{adapts}} by asking the user via an interactive dialogue to obtain the ground truth API action requested by the user, which also serves as a piece of training data for \textbf{\textit{continual learning}}.
+In the adaptation or accommodation process, \textit{\textbf{risk}} is also considered.

+Consider the following example.
+The user issues the command ``\textit{turn off the light in the kitchen}'' that the system does not understand (i.e., a \textbf{novelty}), Based on the current system state, it decides which part of the command it can understand and which part it has difficulty (i.e., \textbf{characterization}).
+Based on the characterization result, it provides the user a list of \textit{top-k} predicted actions (see below) described in NL and asks the user to select the most appropriate action from the given list (i.e., \textbf{adaptation}).

 \begin{quote}